saloonphp/pagination-plugin/.github/README.md

 - [ ] Test for `collect()` method without items
 - [ ] Mocking/Fixture recording for paginators
 - [ ] Iterating through items with async
+- [ ] Consider adding default implementations of all types of paginator